5 Fragen, die du deinem Zeolith-Verkäufer stellen musst

 5 questions you need to ask your zeolite salesperson

-5 questions you need to ask your zeolite salesperson:
+5 questions you need to ask your zeolite seller:

-We want to contribute to clarification.
-And we want customers to develop a sense of awareness, a mindset, and be able to ask questions.
-Because sometimes we're very surprised by all the things written in product descriptions that don't actually exist.
-We then open our eyes wide and say: probably a typo.
+We want to contribute to raising awareness.
+And customers should develop an understanding, form their own opinions, and be able to ask questions.
+Because we're sometimes very surprised by what's written in product descriptions that simply doesn't exist.
+Or can't exist.
+We then just stare wide-eyed and say: probably a typo.

-Here you'll find questions you can use to check the quality of the zeolite and the integrity of the seller.
+Here you will find questions that you can use to check and verify the quality of the zeolite and the integrity of the seller.
 Prof. Dr. Hecht also used these questions to check us, and they were always very important to him.

 1. Where is zeolite mined?

 Not all mining areas have the composition that zeolite needs to be considered a feed additive.
 The clinoptilolite content must be >80%.
-Not all of them achieve that, so ask about the country of origin .
-The Carpathian Mountains are long, and there are three different zeolite mining areas there: Poland, Romania, and Slovakia.
-Each with a different composition.
-Prof. Hecht says the silicon to aluminum ratio is more important than the clinoptilolite content.
-It should be at least 5:1 .
-Even better, 6:1 .
-That is, six times as much silicon as aluminum .
-This ratio also guarantees that the aluminum is firmly bound to the silicon and cannot come loose.
+Not all zeolites meet this requirement.
+So, inquire about the country of origin .
+The Carpathian Mountains are long.
+Within them lie three different zeolite mining areas: Poland, Romania, and Slovakia, each with different compositions.
+Professor Hecht considers the silicon-to-aluminum ratio more important than the clinoptilolite content.
+This should be at least 5:1 , ideally 6:1 – six times as much silicon as aluminum .
+This ratio also guarantees that the aluminum is firmly bound to the silicon and cannot detach.
 Never.
-So pay attention to the ratio.
-And here we are talking exclusively about natural zeolite.
-It is different with synthetic zeolites.
+So, pay attention to the ratio.
+And here we are speaking exclusively of natural zeolite.
+Synthetic zeolites are different.

-2. What is the grain/particle size of the zeolite powder?
+2. What is the grain size/particle size of the zeolite powder?

-Too coarse is too coarse.
-Because then it's not as effective, and if the dosage is too low, you won't get the desired result.
-This is also the reason why users sometimes say: "It didn't work."
-Then the zeolite powder was too coarse, or it was simply vacuumed or sieved, rather than pulverized, broken down, and activated.
+Too coarse a powder is too coarse.
+Because then it's not as effective, and if too little is used, you won't get the desired result.
+That's also why users sometimes say: "It didn't work."
+In that case, the zeolite powder was too coarse, or it was only vacuumed or sieved and not pulverized, broken down, and activated.

 Ask to see the grain size measurement.
-It tells you exactly what size each percentage is.
+It shows exactly what percentage of the grain size is what.

 3. How was the zeolite ground?

-The zeolite lattices must be broken down.
+The zeolite lattices must be opened.
 Zeolite must be activated.
-This occurs most gently and purely with tribomechanical micronization.
-The material crushes itself.
-The particles collide with each other at tremendous speed in the airflow turbulence and grind themselves together.
-This also creates the high basic energy and electrical charge .
-In comparison, there are ball mills that crush zeolite with high abrasion.
-The abrasion from the balls is already adsorbed.
-The result is that the zeolite is already quite saturated and no longer absorbs as much.
-Even worse, it is contaminated with heavy metals.
+This happens most gently and purely through tribomechanical micronization.
+In this process, the material grinds itself down.
+The particles collide at tremendous speed in the turbulent airflow and grind themselves.
+This also generates the high ground energy and electrical charge .
+In contrast, there are ball mills that crush zeolite with high abrasion.
+The abrasion from the balls is adsorbed.
+The result is that the zeolite is already quite saturated and no longer absorbs as much, and even worse, that it is contaminated with heavy metals.

-We frequently receive photos of customers holding a magnet next to zeolite "dissolved" in water and then noticing with horror how black it turns.
-Therefore, please be careful.
-The finer zeolite is ground with conventional ball mills, the longer it is crushed between the balls, and the more abrasion can occur.
-Recently, we heard and saw again that a zeolite seller had to recall a zeolite product because this batch was contaminated with heavy metals.
-Heavy metals that get into the zeolite through the milling method and perhaps also during transport.
-It's a cynical saying: a product that's supposed to detoxify poisons.
-And all of this ruins the reputation of this wonderful natural all-rounder.
+We frequently receive photos of customers holding a magnet next to zeolite "dissolved" in water, only to be horrified to see how black it turns.
+Therefore, please be aware of this.
+The finer zeolite is ground with conventional ball mills, the longer it is milled between the balls, and the more abrasion can occur.
+Recently, we heard and saw that a zeolite seller had to recall a zeolite product because that batch was contaminated with high levels of heavy metals.
+These heavy metals enter the zeolite through the milling process and perhaps also during transport.
+It's a cynical example of a product that's supposed to detoxify, but is actually poisoning.
+And all of this is damaging the reputation of this amazing, versatile natural product.
 Unfortunately.

 4. How was the raw material transported?

-Prof. Hecht impressed upon us the importance of this.
-Zeolite, which is transported for long hours across Europe, perhaps unsealed, in bulk or in open big bags or paper sacks, absorbs a great deal from its surroundings due to its inherent adsorption capacity.
+Professor Hecht drilled this into us.
+Zeolite, transported for long hours across Europe, possibly unsealed, in bulk or in open big bags or paper sacks, absorbs a great deal from its surroundings due to its inherent adsorption capacity.
 Do the mining sites meet sufficient quality standards?
-Or is there cross-contamination because the trucks have previously transported other materials, and these are still trapped in the cracks in the truck beds, thus contaminating the zeolite?
-This is also the reason why we only have the zeolite from Eastern Slovakia delivered in sealed big bags and then offer HORSEKRAFT zeolite, for example, in easily resealable tubs and cans.
-In horse stables, there are some animals that curiously nibble on bags and are very inquisitive about anything open.
+Or is there cross-contamination because the trucks previously transported other materials, which may still be in the crevices of the truck bed and thus contaminate the zeolite?
+This is also why we only have our zeolite from eastern Slovakia delivered in sealed big bags and then offer, for example, HORSEKRAFT zeolite in easily resealable buckets and containers.
+In horse stables, there are many animals that curiously nibble on bags and are very inquisitive about anything open.

-Zeolite must be stored in resealable containers.
-Ideally , plastic containers (BPA-free, please) or glass containers.
-Zeolite absorbs water and substances.
-We looked at all the paper bags used for Steinkraft Zeolite for cosmetics and as a feed additive and decided definitively against them.
-Even those with inner coatings didn't meet our quality criteria.
+Zeolite must be stored in tightly resealable containers.
+Ideally, plastic containers (BPA-free, please) or glass containers are best.
+Zeolite is absorbent .
+It attracts water and substances.
+We at Steinkraft Zeolite, for use in cosmetics and as an animal feed additive, examined all paper bags and decided against them.
+Even those with inner linings did not meet our quality criteria.

-5. Was the zeolite powder produced by a registered feed manufacturer?
+5. Was the zeolite powder produced by a registered animal feed manufacturer?

-These have high quality standards that they must meet, and they are inspected very regularly and unannounced by the feed authority .
+These products have high quality standards that they must meet, and they are inspected very regularly and unannounced by the feed authority .
 And the feed authority in Austria is extremely strict.
-They suddenly show up at our door and inspect everything very closely.
-They check our internal controls and monitor that the legal requirements for feed safety and feed hygiene are being met.
-If anything is not right, an objection is raised immediately, an official order is issued, and the feed manufacturer must respond promptly.
-The Federal Office for Food Safety (BAES) ensures rapid correction and optimization cycles.
+They suddenly appear at our door and examine everything very closely.
+They review our internal controls and monitor compliance with feed safety and hygiene regulations.
+If anything is amiss, a complaint is immediately filed, an official order is issued, and the feed manufacturer must react without delay.
+The Federal Office for Food Safety (BAES) ensures rapid corrective and optimization cycles.

 That feels good, doesn't it?

-We attach great importance to ensuring that our customers understand the quality criteria for zeolite and can make their own decisions.
-It's also important that customers can assess the fineness of the powder visually or by touch.
-We plan to create a video to facilitate the recognition and assessment of grain sizes.
+We place great importance on ensuring our customers understand the quality criteria for zeolite and can make their own informed decisions.
+It is also crucial that customers can visually or tactilely assess the fineness of the powder.
+To facilitate the identification and assessment of particle sizes, we plan to create a video.

 Many zeolite products are advertised as "ultrafine," but this can be misleading.
-A recently tested zeolite product for dogs, advertised as "ultrafine," actually had a grain size of 95 microns (d50).
-This means that 50% of the product is coarser than 95 microns (µm), which we at Steinkraft Zeolite definitely do not consider ultrafine.
+A recently examined zeolite product for dogs, advertised as "ultrafine," actually had a particle size of 95 microns (d50).
+This means that 50% of the product is coarser than 95 microns (µm), which we at Steinkraft Zeolite absolutely do not consider ultrafine.

 Different grain sizes and their applications

-Zeolite products often vary in grain size, often exceeding 50 microns.
-In some mining areas, the raw material is sieved to 50 microns and sold as a commodity.
-Such grain sizes are suitable for industrial purposes, but not recommended for other applications such as feed optimization, soil amendments, foliar fertilizers, face masks, or toothbrushing.
+Zeolite products often vary in particle size, frequently exceeding 50 microns.
+In some mining areas, the raw material is sieved down to 50 microns and sold as a commodity.
+Such particle sizes are suitable for industrial purposes, but not recommended for other applications such as feed optimization, soil amendments, foliar fertilizers, face masks, or tooth brushing.

 Recommendations for zeolite grain sizes